tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/操作指南/监控告警/查看监控信息_intl_en.md

 CKafka allows you to monitor the resources created under your account, such as instances, topics, and consumer groups, so that you can keep track of the status of your resources in real time and troubleshoot possible issues to ensure stable business operations.

-This document describes how to view monitoring metrics and their descriptions in the console.
+This document describes how to view monitoring metrics and their descriptions in the CKafka console.

 ## Directions